epasveer/seer/README.md

 This project is actively worked on.
 The aim is a simple, yet pleasing gui to gdb.

-Please report any bugs or desired features to my email or create a task in my github project page.
+Please report any bugs or desired features to my email or create a task in my GitHub project page.

 Requirements
 ============

 * Linux
 * C++17
 * gdb with "mi" interpreter
+* CMake (3.10 or newer)
 * QT5 (5.15.2 or newer)
 * QT5 QtCharts (5.15.2 or newer)
-    * QT5.12 is supported but has certain limitations.
+* QT as old as 5.9.5 (e.g., Ubuntu 18.04 LTS) is supported but has certain limitations.
 * When building Seer from source, you will need the QT5 "devel" packages installed on your system for your distribution.

 NOTE
 ====